Top Employment Attorneys in the USA

 712 Main St #900, Houston, TX 77002, USA

-Oberti Sullivan LLP is a Houston employment law firm led by two Board Certified attorneys.
-Mark Oberti and Ed Sullivan have secured over $54 million in settlements and verdicts for clients.
+Oberti Sullivan LLP is a Houston employment law firm led by Mark Oberti and Ed Sullivan, both Board Certified in Labor and Employment Law by the Texas Board of Legal Specialization.
+The firm has secured over $54 million in settlements and verdicts for clients after attorneys' fees.

 Screenshot of the Ross Scalise Employment Lawyers Website